IVRL/Cluster/RunAI/README.md

 The mechanism which sets up the user/group will not work on docker images built from scratch, because it uses [these setup scripts](./images/lab-base).
 The details of our images are in the [images](./images) section of this repository.
 You are welcome to use these images or build upon them.

+Each TA should plan a default image to use for their project and prepare it for the students.
+It needs to include images/lab-base/ in /opt/lab/ for the scripts to work.

+@Ehsan add your image below and edit this text
-For direct use I recommend `ic-registry.epfl.ch/cvlab/lis/lab-python-ml:cuda10` as it has fairly modern versions of various scientific libraries.
+For direct use I recommend `your-ic-registry-image-link` as it has fairly modern versions of various scientific libraries.

-**Volume mounts**: The default volume mounts in the script are for CVLAB (cvlabdata volumes).
+**Volume mounts**: The default volume mounts in the script are for IVRL (ivrldata volume and ivrlscratch volume).
 Please change them if you are in a different lab.

 * List jobs in the lab: `runai list jobs`